-The best way to ensure the reliability of a supplier, to understand the manufacturing process of a product and to control the progress of a project, is to go directly to the factory.
-This is why ODM has makes it a mission to carry out this task on a regular basis.
+The best way to ensure the reliability of a supplier and understand the manufacturing process of a product to control the progress of a project, is to go directly to the factory.
+This is why we, at ODM, have made it our mission to carry out this task on a regular basis.
 Recently, the company went on a ceramic factory visit in Shandong province, northeast China.

 Ceramic Factory Visit – Step 1.
 Creation of the Mould

 First of all, in order to repeat the shapes identically, it is necessary to create a mould according to the client’s design.
 A mould is made with clay and can produce about 200 pieces.
-No more, because the mould easily breaks.
-Indeed, one of the disadvantages of this material is its fragility and also the limitation of molding to geometrically simple pieces.
-On the other hand, we like this material because it is very low budget and simple to implement.
+We like this material because it is very low budget and simple to implement.